 Common mistakes among ChinesePod users

-- It’s on the human nature to avoid wasting the resources for which we paid for.
+It’s human nature to avoid wasting the resources for which we paid for.
 This is one of the reasons for which we keep eating till there is no food left even if we are not hungry anymore (the other reason is that we are greedy).

-If the Newbie podcasts are too easy for you then you should start from the Elementary or even the Intermediate level.
-This is the main way to step outside your comfort zone, force yourself to pay more attention and learn faster.
+If the Newbie podcasts are too easy for you then you should start from the Elementary or even the Pre-Intermediate level.
+This way you step outside your comfort zone, force yourself to pay more attention, and learn faster.

-As I point out almost each time I blog about Chinese language, your worst enemy while learning a complex language as Mandarin is boredom.
+As I point out almost each time I write about Chinese language, your worst enemy while learning a complex language as Mandarin is boredom.

-When you get bored you lose motivation, you start to rationalize that you will never learn Chinese no matters what you do, that one day you will leave China and will forget everything anyway and so on.
+When you get bored you lose motivation, you start to rationalize that you will never learn Chinese no matter what you do, that one day you will leave China and will forget everything anyway, and so on.
 The list of our retarded rationalization is endless.

-I recommend to use flashcards and download the free software Anki for carrying on your flashcards sessions as it embeds a great algorithm that will make you save a lot of time.
+I recommend using flashcards and download the free software Anki for carrying on your flashcards sessions as it embeds a great algorithm that will make you save a lot of time.

 If you think that all this motivational stuff is bullshit and the simplest way to learn Mandarin is to go out there and speak with Chinese people, you are right.
 If you are enough motivated this may be enough for you.

-I learned French, English and Spanish simply going out, talking with people and paying attention.
+I learned French, English, and Spanish simply by going out, talking with people, and paying attention.
 It worked because I had the right motivation.
 I was living in France, a country where nobody wants to speak English or any other languages (no offense to French people here, Italian and Spanish people are as spoiled as them).
-I desperately needed to learn English for my job and I just love Spanish and cannot stop to talk in this beautiful language every time I can.
+I desperately needed to learn English for my job and I just love Spanish and cannot stop talking in this beautiful language every time I can.